 Patients who are dissatisfied with the result of a previous nose surgery performed by another surgeon for cosmetic or functional purposes may choose to undergo revision rhinoplasty.
 In that case, this procedure is typically designed to correct the problems of the initial operation or to achieve more comprehensive improvement.
 Rhinoplasty is considered to be one of the most complex facial surgeries, and revision rhinoplasty even more so.
 It’s very important to select a highly trained and skilled surgeon like Dr. Payne to complete this operation.

-In the event additional tissue is needed to restore the shape of the nose, cartilage can be harvested from the ribs or ear to form the nasal bridge and septum.
-Skin flaps can also be created, and the location from which this tissue will be taken will vary depending on your needs.
+Nasal reconstruction can be completed a number of ways and the techniques used will depend on the type of repair being performed.
+In the event that additional tissue is needed to restore the shape of the nose, cartilage can be harvested from the ribs or ear to form the nasal bridge and septum.
+Skin flaps can also be created, and the location from which this tissue is harvested will vary depending on your needs.
 Dr. Payne seeks to create results that look as aesthetically appealing as possible, and your treatment plan will be customized based on your anatomy and desired outcome.

 After the operation, it’s normal to experience swelling, bruising, and tenderness in the treated area(s), as well as nasal congestion; these effects should gradually subside as the structures heal.
 We will prescribe medication to manage your pain, and keeping your head elevated can also help expedite the healing process.
 Dr. Payne and our extensively trained medical team will monitor your progress and provide exceptional care for the best possible outcome.
 It’s important to note, swelling can last several months and up to a year or more before the results are finalized.
 Most patients, however, no longer notice signs of inflammation after a few months.

-Because of the complicated nature of revision rhinoplasty, this procedure typically costs more than a primary nasal reconstruction.
+Due to the complicated nature of revision rhinoplasty, this procedure typically costs more than a primary nasal reconstruction.
 That said, every patient’s treatment plan will be unique and so, too, will be the cost.
 Dr. Payne will review the details of your program so you have a good idea of what to expect.
 On average, the price of revision rhinoplasty can vary between $10,000 and $15,000 or more.
 This number reflects the surgeon’s fee alone, and individuals should know that there will also be a hospital facility fee, anesthesiology fee, and potentially other expenses.
 Health insurance may or may not cover part of the cost of the procedure.
 Our skilled medical team can help you better understand the total cost and discuss your financing options with you.